United Kingdom Oct 29, 2009

 What fans loved

-• Pike's courageous decision to freestyle throughout the battle.
+• Many fans acknowledged Pike's courage and skill in attempting to freestyle throughout the battle.

 Criticisms